Wanalee Romero, Ph.D.

 College of Human Sciences and Humanities

-Dr. Wanalee Romero teaches in the Freshman Seminar, Humanities, and Latina/o and Latin American Studies programs.
+Dr. Wanalee Romero directs the First-Year Seminar Program and teaches in the Humanities and Latina/o and Latin American Studies (LLAS) programs.
 She enjoys teaching and writing about belonging, assimilation, communication, and citizenship—crucial notions for those beginning university study, particularly first-generation students.

 Dr. Romero comes to UHCL from Northwestern University where she earned her doctorate

 in American literature.
 She teaches courses in American literature, freshman seminar,

 and expository writing.
 She also studied literature and history at University of Texas